North America Healthcare IT Market

 -

-High cost of deployment of healthcare IT solutions for small and mid-sized organizations
+High implementation and integration costs for small and mid-sized healthcare organizations

 Level